shak/bankxplorers/content/english/_index.md

       designation: "Year 8"
       image: "images/user-img/1.jpg"

-    - quote: "I’ve always wanted to use a debit card.
+    - quote: "I've always wanted to use a debit card.
 Trying out a pretend one in the workshop was fun and helped me understand how to actually use it"
       name: "K"
       designation: "Year 8"
       image: "images/user-img/3.jpg"

-    - quote: "The phishing email activity was really helpful.
-I learned to spot signs like strange links and urgent language"
-      name: "A"
-      designation: "Year 8"
-      image: "images/user-img/4.jpg"
 ---